6 Tips for Giving Better Employee Recognition at Work

 Use a variety of recognition methods

 In a similar vein, varying your recognition methods is critical to giving effective recognition to your employees.
-For example, you might find yourself giving verbal "good jobs" or shout-outs in meetings.
+For example, you might give verbal "good jobs" or shout-outs in meetings.
 That's what you find the most practical and effective at showing appreciation for your team's work.

 There are many ways to show employees you care about them and appreciate their hard work.
 Sometimes, it's beneficial to make an extra effort to do something special and unique, especially when you wish to acknowledge the biggest goals and accomplishments.